storyteller/Storyteller/documentation/documentation/instrumentation.md

 Try not to use <code>StoryTellerAssert</code> in place of <[linkto:documentation/engine/grammars/assertions;title=assertions]> or <[linkto:documentation/engine/grammars/facts;title=facts]> -- especially when that results in much more work on your part.

+## Exception Formatters

+New to Storyteller 4.0 is the ability to tell Storyteller how to format the display of an exception that is caught during the execution of the specification.
+The default is still to just dump the full stacktrace, but if you want to get better results, you can override the formatting for individual `Exception` types like these unit tests:

+<[sample:custom_exception_formatting]>

+Note that you can register the exception formatting anywhere because `ExceptionFormatting` is just a static class, but idiomatically you probably want those calls in your `ISystem` or maybe in the static initializer of your `Fixture` classes.

+If it's easier or useful, you can throw a custom failure exception that inherits from the `StorytellerFailureException` like this sample below that returns a markdown string representing the error:

+<[sample:MarkdownFailureException]>

 ## Debug Output

 If you are compiling to the `Debug` profile in your local work, any calls to .Net's built in `Debug.WriteLine()` during the execution of a specification will show up in a section at the very bottom of the specification results html.

+If you are targetting any Netstandard target with the CoreCLR, you have to use `Trace.WriteLine()` instead.
+But don't worry, because there's now a `Fixture.Trace(string)` function in Storyteller itself that wallpapers over the different like so:

+<[sample:Fixture.Trace]>

 The sample below is from the internal specifications on the documentation generation that I introduced to trouble shoot a failing specification one day: